RaoOfPhysics/phd-starter-kit/index.md

 As a distance-learning student, I don't get to meet my supervisors nearly enough.
 However, I keep a dedicated notebook (a [ruled, large Moleskine](http://www.moleskine.com/en/collections/model/product/ruled-notebook-large), in this case) for all the conversations I have with them, in person or via VoIP.
-I also jot down ideas, `TODO` items and reminders in this notebook (before transferring them to other channels, see below), and keep the book with my nearly all the time.
+I also jot down ideas, `TODO` items and reminders in this notebook (before transferring them to other channels, see below), and keep the book with me nearly all the time.

 I also have an [Evernote](https://evernote.com/) notebook for recording longer, more detailed notes to myself, and whenever I come across an event (such as a conference) that seems interesting, I file it away in a spreadsheet on [Google Drive](https://drive.google.com).
 But I really prefer taking notes by putting pen to paper; I seem to retain more information that way, although maybe that's just my selection bias speaking.